My fellow Americans …

 and fans looked as senior center Ben Wilkerson's career at LSU came to an abrupt

 end on the last play of the game.
-The 6-4, 300-pound Hemphill, Texas native got rolled up on the last play of
+The 6-4, 300-pound

-of the season) with a broken clavicle (collar bone).
+And if losing Wilkerson wasn't bad enough, freshman speedster Xavier Carter will miss 4-6 weeks (possibly the rest of the season) with a broken clavicle (collar bone).
 Carter was hit hard on a first half kick return and left the field not to return.

 As the Tigers head into their